Remanence

 Yogyakarta Documentary Festival, Yogyakarta

-InScience Film Festival, (Honorable Mention), Nijmegen
+InScience Film Festival (Honorable Mention), Nijmegen

 Unarchive Found Footage Fest, Int.
 Competition, Roma